KenethGarcia/ClassiPyGRB/README.md

 Other data management packages such as [Numpy](https://numpy.org/) or [Pandas](https://pandas.pydata.org/) will be required in Documentation.

 >[!TIP]
-> You can install **ClassiPyGRB** on other Linux distributions by installing the previous packages in your operating system and following the next steps.
+> You can set up **ClassiPyGRB** on other Linux distributions by installing the previous packages in your operating system and following the next steps.
 The procedure changes between distributions, and therefore a more cross-platform option would be conda/mamba environments.
 If you have a specific incompatibility on your OS, you can create an issue and contribute to ongoing improvements and enhancements.
 Your feedback is appreciated!

 To install **ClassiPyGRB**.
 You can use the latest sources from **ClassiPyGRB**, available by cloning the repository:
 ```